angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 :::

-If your opponent does not play the problem card on their turn you can cast Spoils for card:[Cavern of Souls] on their end step and draw Thassa's Oracle on your turn for the win.
-If they did turn out to have the problem card you simply spoils for card:[Force of Will] in response and counter it, passing one extra time to draw both Cavern and Oracle.
+If your opponent does not play the problem card on their turn you can cast Spoils for :card[Cavern of Souls] on their end step and draw Thassa's Oracle on your turn for the win.
+If they did turn out to have the problem card you simply spoils for :card[Force of Will] in response and counter it, passing one extra time to draw both Cavern and Oracle.
 Piles like this can get highly complex, with the two miscellaneous cards on top potentially representing additional backup plans.

 To further illustrate the point, here's another example.
-Imagine a situation similar to last time with spoils in hand and {B} open for the opponent's turn, but in this case you are worried about your opponent having card:[Dress Down] and would like a pile with an extra Thassa's Oracle so you can try again if the worst happens.
-What's more, you are also worried that your opponent might play a card:[Murktide Regent] and hold up a removal spell, punishing you for your imperfect pile on your first attempt and not giving you the time to make a second.
+Imagine a situation similar to last time with spoils in hand and {B} open for the opponent's turn, but in this case you are worried about your opponent having :card[Dress Down] and would like a pile with an extra Thassa's Oracle so you can try again if the worst happens.
+What's more, you are also worried that your opponent might play a :card[Murktide Regent] and hold up a removal spell, punishing you for your imperfect pile on your first attempt and not giving you the time to make a second.
 In this case you could pile: